louthy/language-ext/Major Version Release Notes/Version 5/README.md

 **_WORK IN PROGRESS NOTES_**

 Version 5 of language-ext is huge.
 It is both massive in terms of new capabilities delivered but also in _breaking changes_ that will require you to spend some time fixing up compilation failures and making judgements about your code.
-An upgrade to `v5` should be considered a day long job for a large code-base - please make sure you have the time before upgrading.
+An upgrade to `v5` should be considered a significant undertaking for a large code-base - please make sure you have the time before upgrading.
 I have made copious notes below to help you understand the changes and to ease the migration.
 If, during the migration you encounter issues that are not in these notes, please let me know so I can update them for everybody else.

+Further contextual information about the updates can be [found on my blog](https://paullouth.com/higher-kinds-in-c-with-language-ext/) -- it digs a little deeper into the new capabilities and hopefully explains why these changes are necessary.

 Language-ext is 10 years old this year, so please consider this my _once per decade refresh_.
 It is very much my .NET Framework to .NET Core moment.

 # Contents